Where to Stay in Tuscany

 Quaint and Charming San Casciano in Val di Pesa

 Tuscany is not just about its famous provinces — there’s a specific charm to living in one of its small towns, too.
-This town, for example, has been almost completely rebuilt from the ground up after it suffered destruction during WW2.
+This town, for example, has been almost completely rebuilt from the ground up after it suffered destruction during WWII.

 While it does not have a bunch of art and architecture to its name, it is the Tuscan hub for wine and olive oil production.
 It is also one of the centers of agritourism in the area.

-Imagine just sitting back and enjoying some time trading stories with locals, surrounding yourself with amazing views such as the flowers of Le Dimore Mezza Costa (just one of the many top-notch bed and breakfast here).
+Imagine simply sitting back and enjoying some time trading stories with locals, surrounding yourself with amazing views such as the flowers of Le Dimore Mezza Costa (just one of the many top-notch bed and breakfast here).
 This quaint lodging is good enough to be a movie set, and modern enough with such amenities as flat screen TVs, free WiFi, and a private bathroom!

 The B&B is located in Via Borromeo.
 San Casciano in Val di Pesa, particularly, is near enough to Florence but isolated enough from its hustle and bustle.
 It can be reached by a dual carriageway called by different names — autopalio, superstrada Firenze-Siena, and Raccordo Autostradele RA03.
 The line connects the place to both Florence and Siena, and is free for the time being!